Moving to a sustainable future

 We receive a contribution from the Methodist Church in Britain to our free online journal, Holiness, and that will continue.

-You can visit as a Sabbatical guest from September 2025 to use our library and join us for worship and conversation.
+Yes.
+You can visit as a Sabbatical guest to use our library and join us for worship and conversation.
+Please consider joining us for one of our study intensive fortnights.

 Yes.
 We will be running four courses (Certificate, Diploma, Group Supervision, and Supervision Skills for Groups in Clinical settings) at our current site in the summer of July 2025, and we will be able to continue offering these courses in our new premises.